Text only news websites

 For what it’s worth, I’ve found reading cached offline stories in airplane mode quite productive / therapeutic.

-For Apple users – the lightest and most comfortable device for any text only site is the iPod Touch – it’s only 88 grams and is extremely comfortable to hold.
-It was discontinued in 2022, so get one second hand (easy), the earlier the installed iOS version the better your battery life will be.
-Just don’t use it for anything that would be a security risk, and/or leave it at home.
+For Apple users – the lightest and most comfortable device for any text only site is the iPod Touch – it’s only 88 grams, candy bar sized and extremely exceptionally comfortable to hold.
+The iPod Touch was discontinued in 2022, so get one second hand (easy), the earlier the installed iOS version the better your battery life will be.
+Just don’t use it for anything that would be a security risk (maybe leave it at home).

-Alternatively, get iPhone SE (personally used/recommended – and the cheapest iPhone.
-Also the only one left with with an LCD display, which may actually reduce headaches for those people who don’t like OLED, especially those who tend to use their screen on minimal brightness, which is when OLED flickers the most).
+Alternatively, get iPhone SE (again, personally recommended) – also currently the cheapest iPhone, and the only one left with with an LCD display, which may actually reduce headaches for those people who don’t like OLED, especially those who tend to use their screen on minimal brightness, which is when OLED flickers the most).
 If you don’t mind OLED and would like a phone with more screen space (no bezels) and a more advanced camera, get an iPhone 13 Mini.
 It’s more expensive though.

 Could an e-reader be what you really want?